dennislee928/dennis-s-note-vault/ietls sprint/最終強化版：純句界 10 題（中文版）＋ 必須使用比較句＋which 子句.md

 → 用 which 或 and 成兩句 → 避免 run-on
 The factory in the north side of the city was demolished to make way for the newly built park.
 The factory in the north side of the city was replaced for a new park.
+The factory in the north side of the city was removed, which was replaced by a new park.
-The factory in the north side of the city was removed,
+The factory in the north side of the city was removed, and  a new park took its place.

 ---